tardis-sn/tardis/docs/examples/densityexp.rst

 .. note::

-   In this mode, the velocity grid has to be explicitly to be explicitly defined in the yml file (see example below)
+   In this mode, the velocity grid has to be explicitly defined in the yml file (see example below)

 TARDIS input file example